liuxin0824/DEG_rebuttal/README.md

-# DEG additional experiments in the ICML rebuttal period
+# DEG supplementary results in the ICML rebuttal period

 ## Section1.
 Updating the reward diagram.